Lucas1981/ghost-driver/README.md

 The handlers take care of delegating to other functions and also manipulate the state when it's time, for instance from the crashed state back to the running state.
 The `play.cpp` module is where most of the action takes place, where we check if we should issue a new car, by how much all the cars should move, if two cars collide, etc.

-The whole thing is build with SDL2 as an engine for input, graphics, sound and collision detection.
+The whole thing is built with SDL2 as an engine for input, graphics, sound and collision detection.

 ## Todo